Pilikula Nisargadhama

-Pilikula Nisargadhama (or Nisarga Dhama) is a multi-purpose tourist attraction, at Vamanjoor, eastern part of Mangalore city in Karnataka, managed by the District Administration of Dakshina Kannada.
+Pilikula Nisargadhama (or Nisarga Dhama) is a multi-purpose tourist attraction, at Vamanjoor, eastern part of Mangaluru city in Karnataka, managed by the District Administration of Dakshina Kannada.
 It is a major tourist attraction of Mangalore.
 It attracts large number of tourists due to the availability of multiple facilities.

 Etymology

 In the Tulu language, "pili" means tiger and "kula" means lake.
 The name Tiger Lake is because tigers used to come to this lake to drink.

 The state of Karnataka also has a nature preserve called Kaveri Nisargadhama, near Kushalnagar.

 Facilities

 The Pilikula Nisarga Dhama Society has developed this area to offer scenic beauty and peace.
 Pilikula has a huge lake encircled by gardens.
 Swans and ducks swim in the lake and sometimes occupy the gardens.
 Boating facilities are available in the lake.
 Couples prefer pedal boats; larger parties use motor boats that carry 10 to 15 people.

 Botanical Garden and Arboretum

 The Pilikula Arboretum (Pilikula Botanical Garden) extends over 35 ha.
 About 60,000 seedlings belonging to 236 taxa of flowering plants of Western Ghats, spread over 60 families, have been planted randomly as well as family clusters.
 They include 70 taxa endemic to the Western Ghats region, whose conservation is the arboretum's focus.
 The arboretum contains not only threatened species but also a few species that had been considered extinct.

 The arboretum also includes 6 acres devoted to medicinal plants with more than 460 varieties, often visited by students of botany and Ayurvedic medicine.

 Nine aquatic ponds contain plants such as lotus and lilies.